Code-Institute-Submissions/braintrain/README.md

 ## Features

--   Responsive on all device sizes
+-   Responsive on all device sizes.

--   Social media links

--   Wikipedia links on the Discography page

--   Youtube videos on the Media page

--   Form submission to see The Beatles live.
+-   Memory game with endless levels.

 ## Technologies Used